b-e-p/bep/README.md

 `bep -l python install github=bep`

-Also, in the same vein, bep can uninstall itself like so:
+Moreover, in the same vein, bep can uninstall itself like so:

 `bep -l python remove github=bep`